nodesense/tesco-spark-scala-june-2021/README.md

 Press Ctrl + O

+Then press Enter key if it is asking to write the file...

 To exit the nano editor,

 Press Ctrl + X

-to start spark-shell, in mac terminal
+to start spark-shell, in new mac terminal

 ```
 $SPARK_HOME/bin/spark-shell